pyrometheus/pyrometheus/doc/index.rst

 ..
 When you update this description, consider also updating the one in the README.

-Pyrometheus is a code generator for chemical mechanisms, based on :ref:`cantera <https://cantera.org/3.1/index.html>`_.
+Pyrometheus is a code generator for chemical mechanisms, based on `cantera <https://cantera.org/3.1/index.html>`_.

 Here’s an example to give you an impression: